 Description

-This session will focus on how flood risk modelling supports the delivery of robust Flood Risk Assessments, with a particular emphasis on the practical use of Flood Modeller.
-It will build directly on the first webinar in this series, moving from what a Flood Risk Assessment involves to how modelling is undertaken in practice.
+This session focuses on how flood risk modelling supports the delivery of robust Flood Risk Assessments, with a particular emphasis on the practical use of Flood Modeller.
+It builds directly on the first webinar in this series, moving from what a Flood Risk Assessment involves to how modelling is undertaken in practice.

-In this webinar, Konrad Adams, Associate Director of Software Development at Jacobs, will use real-world examples to explore how appropriate modelling approaches are selected and applied, including 1D, 2D and linked models, and how these choices influence the quality and suitability of FRA outputs.
+In this webinar, Konrad Adams, Associate Director of Software Development at Jacobs, uses real-world examples to explore how appropriate modelling approaches are selected and applied, including 1D, 2D and linked models, and how these choices influence the quality and suitability of FRA outputs.

-Attention will be given to the preparation and use of data, the representation of channels, floodplains and structures, and the generation and interpretation of flood extents, depths and hazard results.
-The session will also touch on how modellers address uncertainty and climate change within Flood Modeller to ensure assessments are proportionate and fit for purpose.
+Attention is given to the preparation and use of data, the representation of channels, floodplains and structures, and the generation and interpretation of flood extents, depths and hazard results.
+The session also touches on how modellers address uncertainty and climate change within Flood Modeller to ensure assessments are proportionate and fit for purpose.

 WEBINAR REGISTRATION